UCLALibrary/fester/README.md

 To prevent accidentally pushing commits that would cause the Travis CI build to fail, you can configure your Git client to use a pre-push hook:

     ln -s ../../src/test/scripts/git-hooks/pre-push .git/hooks

+## Releases

+Releases follow semantic versioning, with the exception that the API isn't considered stable until it reaches the 1.0.0 release.
+To create a new release, update the `version` element in the POM file (if needed).
+The updated version should still end with `-SNAPSHOT`, just change the numeric designation.

+After the version in the POM file is ready, the following script can be run:

+    src/main/tools/travis/prepare_release

+This will prepare the code for release by making two commits to Git.
+The first will be one for the version to be released (minus the snapshot designation), and the second will be one for a new snapshot version.
+By default, the new snapshot version will just be incremented by a patch increment.
+If a larger bump is needed, one of the following commands can be used instead:

+    src/main/tools/travis/prepare_release minor

+or

+    src/main/tools/travis/prepare_release major

+The actual release will be done by the Travis build.
+When a non-snapshot version is built by Travis, a Docker image will be uploaded to the Docker registry.

 ## Contact